erickbytes/lofipython/content/blog/how-to-write-a-custom-django-html-filter.rst

 :slug: how-to-write-a-custom-django-html-filter
 :status: published

-These are the steps I followed to set up a custom Django filter to divide a number by another number.
-Here's how to set up a custom Django filter that returns the quotient of two numbers.
-Today's post comes with a side of mathematics!
+This post shows how to set up a custom Django template tag filter.
+With help from Django's load built-in, execute a Python function from your app's HTML.
+In this example, the function returns the quotient of two numbers.
+Mathematics and Python for the win!

-I mostly followed along with the `Django custom template tags documentation <https://docs.djangoproject.com/en/5.0/howto/custom-template-tags/>`__.
+I worked some of this out with help from Bing and following along with the `Django custom template tags documentation <https://docs.djangoproject.com/en/5.0/howto/custom-template-tags/>`__.

 **Install Django Python Library**